Format Specifiers Guide¶

 Quick Start¶

-Add a format specifier to any boolean placeholder using the :format syntax:
+Add a format specifier to any placeholder using the :format syntax:

 Template: